All Episodes

 I mean, that's what they wanted me to do, and I refused to do it.

-And it pretty much said that my sister's transcript to judge that they gave you ample amount of time to help yourself.
+And they pretty much said in my citizens transcript, the judge said, they gave you ample amount of time to help yourself, and you chose not to.

 That's why I'm giving you a double life sentence today.

-Man, oh man, that must hit you like a ton of bricks.
+Man, oh, man, that must hit you like a ton of bricks.

 I mean, but if you look at it, who do I got to tell them?

-The boss is set set me up.
+The bosses set me up.

 You know, you're supposed to go up the tree, not down the tree.